 How to Get There

-Here’s a special tip for you Germany-travellers: For about 25 Euro you can travel an entire day by train within every federal state.
+Here’s a special tip for you Germany travellers: For about 25 Euro you can travel an entire day by train within every federal state.
 However, you are only allowed to take regional trains, not IC or ICE.
-The best part is: each further person pays only 4 Euro, up to 5 persons can travel on one regional day ticket.
+The best part is: each further person pays only 4 Euro, up to 5 people can travel on one regional day ticket.